sipb/homeworld/design/key-infrastructure.md

 All certificates granted to nodes are long-lived, on the order of thirty days, and all certificates granted to root admins are short-lived, on the order of four hours.

+Since kubernetes certificates and keygranting certificates do not inherently provide authorization, only authentication, they do not need to be granted by separate CAs for each level of access.

+## Certificate names and comments

+Each SSH cert and TLS cert contains one or more fields for the name(s) of the node that it's issued for.

+For example, a master node might have its kubernetes cert contain the following entries:

+  * 172.28.0.1 (internal load-balanced IP on kube-proxy layer)
+  * 18.181.0.97 (direct IP)
+  * kubernetes (internal DNS)
+  * kubernetes.default (internal DNS)
+  * kubernetes.default.svc (internal DNS)
+  * kubernetes.default.svc.hyades.local (internal DNS)
+  * eggs-benedict (local DNS)
+  * eggs-benedict.mit.edu (global DNS)

+(This list is exemplary, and not formally part of the design.)

+A worker node wouldn't have any of the "cluster-global" names, just the names specific to itself.

+A node named "eggs-benedict" might have a SSH host cert with the name "eggs-benedict.mit.edu" in its principal field, which limits it to authenicating itself as that particular server to clients.

 ## Processes